ZhichaoXu/XuLab_Repo/positions/index.md

 <br>

 ### Undergraduate students
-Our lab is open to motivated undergraduate students who would like to do summer/winter internship or work on undergraduate thesis projects.
+Starting the year 2026, our lab will be open to motivated undergraduate students who would like to do summer/winter internship or work on undergraduate thesis projects.